 Deleting a Database from the Watch List

-To remove a database from the list of monitored databases, do the following:
+To remove a database from the list of monitored databases, follow the steps below:

 Select a database in the "Databases" list box.